Call Today to Get Started With Your Visa!

 • The Alliance of Canadian Cinema Television and Radio Artists (ACTRA) and the Screen Actor Guild – American Federation of Television and Radio Artists (SAG-AFTRA).

-The process to apply for the P2 visa requires both the artist(s) or entertainer(s) and their employer or sponsor to submit documentation to the United States government.
+The process to apply for This requires both the artist(s) or entertainer(s) and their employer or sponsor to submit documentation to the United States government.
 The steps below outline the application process:

-The first step to apply for the P2 visa requires the applicant’s agent, potential employer, or sponsor file Form I-129, Petition for Nonimmigrant Worker and written consultation from an applicable labor organization appropriate for the P2 visa.
-Both of these items must be filed with the United States Citizen and Immigration Services (USCIS).
+The first step to apply for This requires the applicant’s agent, potential employer, or sponsor to file Form I-129, Petition for Nonimmigrant Worker, and written consultation from an applicable labor organization appropriate for This.
+Both of these items must be filed with the United States Citizens and Immigration Services (USCIS).

 Specific Evidence to be Submitted with Form I-129